-The gross amount of amortizable intangible assets, primarily product rights and technology was \$5.6 billion as of March 31, 2012 and \$5.6 billion as of December 31, 2011, and accumulated amortization was \$3.3 billion at March 31, 2012 and \$3.1 billion as of December 31, 2011.
-Indefinite-lived intangible assets, which relate to in-process research and development acquired in a business combination, were approximately \$414 million at March 31, 2012 and \$425 million at December 31, 2011.
-The estimated annual amortization expense for intangible assets is approximately \$565 million in 2012, \$435 million in 2013, \$300 million in 2014, \$245 million in 2015 and \$180 million in 2016.
-Intangible asset amortization is included in Cost of products sold in the condensed combined statement of earnings.
-Amortizable intangible assets are amortized over 2 to 16 years (average 11 years).
+The indefinite-lived intangible assets relate to in-process research and development acquired in a business combination and include \$381 million for the daclizumab asset recorded as part of the 2010 Facet acquisition.
+The estimated annual amortization expense for intangible assets is approximately \$620 million in 2012, \$510 million in 2013, \$350 million in 2014, \$275 million in 2015 and \$140 million in 2016.
+Intangible asset amortization is included in cost of products sold in the combined statement of earnings.
+Amortizable intangible assets are amortized over 2 to 16 years (average 11 years for both developed product rights and license agreements).